 Senate Bill 1961 unanimously passed the Senate Committee on Health, Human Services, and Senior Citizens on June 3, over 15 months after its initial introduction.
 The bill would remove the requirement for advanced practice nurses to maintain a collaborative agreement with a physician in order to have prescriptive authority.
 APNs would be able to apply for independent prescriptive authority and full signatory authority after 24 months and 2400 hours of collaborative practice with a physician.
 New Jersey’s legislative session will adjourn on January 13, 2020.

 House Bill 185 and Senate Bill 143 both sit in committee in their respective chambers.
 While the bills could significantly expand NP practice in North Carolina, more clarification is needed to describe the relationship between nurse practitioners and physicians after passage.
 North Carolina’s legislative session ends July 12, 2019.

-House Bill 177 was referred to the House Health Committee on April 2.
+House Bill 177 passed the House Committee on Rules and Reference, had its second reading in the House, and was referred to the House Committee on Health on April 2.
 The bill would remove the requirements for APRNs to maintain a collaborative agreement with a physician in order to practice.
 Other restrictions on practice would remain in place.
 Ohio’s legislative session will adjourn on December 31, 2019.

 House Bill 1792 was left pending in its subcommittee, and will not receive a hearing before Texas’s legislative session ends May 27, 2019.